-Textbooks: Milady's Professional Barbering, 5th Edition; Publisher Milady; 2011, ISBN: 978-1-4354-9715-3 (hardcover) and ISBN: 978-1-4354-9713-9 (softcover) Student Workbook
+Textbooks: Milady's Mindtap Professional Barbering, 6th Edition; Publisher Milady; 2017, ISBN: 9781305100558 (hardcover)

 INSTRUCTIONAL METHODS: The clock hour education is provided through a sequential set of learning steps with address specific tasks necessary for the state board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through comprehensive lesson plans which reflect effective educational methods.
 Subjects are presented by means of interactive lecture, demonstration, cooperative learning, labs, student salon activities and student participation.
 Audio-visual aids, guest speakers, field trips, projects, activities and other related learning methods are used in the course.